ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/intro.md

 This helps performance in a couple of ways: first, the same few hot cache lines are constantly reused, so the cache footprint is lower than usual.
-More importantly, stack allocations will never trigger a GC, and so they're safe to use in low-latency code that must currently be zero-alloc.
+More importantly, stack allocations will never trigger a GC, and so they're safe to use in low-latency code that must be zero-alloc.

 Because of these advantages, values are allocated on a stack whenever